syngyn/LSTM-Future-5-bar-prediction-MQL5/README.md

-Those packages are required to run the backtest now run python generate_backtest.py take the .csv file and place it here C:\Users\username\AppData\Roaming\MetaQuotes\Terminal\Common\Files
+Those packages are required to run the backtest now run python generate_backtest.py
+IMPORTANT!!!! take the .csv file it creates and place it here C:\Users\username\AppData\Roaming\MetaQuotes\Terminal\Common\Files

 🤖 PART 7: SETTING UP THE EXPERT ADVISOR
 Step 7.1: Compile Expert Advisor File

-In MetaTrader 5, click on tools and select MetaQuotes Language Editor Open the GGTH.mq5 file
+In MetaTrader 5, click on tools and select MetaQuotes Language Editor Open the GGTH8-25.mq5 file
 Click "Compile" button (or press F7)
 Should see: "0 error(s), 0 warning(s)" at bottom
 Close MetaEditor